“Finally, a fabulous, contemporary hotel in the Lake District, with a kids' club, an indoor pool and stunning views”

 Family friendly accommodation:

 Most rooms will accommodate 1-2 baby cots or rollaway beds, with no extra charge for children under 3 in a cot.
-The best options for families are the Family Suites and Family Cottages, which have a double bedroom for parents and a bunk room, twin room or separate lounge with sofabed for kids.
+The best options for families are the Family Suites and Best Family Cottage, which has a double bedroom for parents and a bunk room.
+The Better Family Cottage works for a couple with a baby for additional privacy and space.
 The Best Family Suites can accommodate 2 adults and then 4 kids in a larger bunk room with an extra single bed and space for a cot.
-There are also 4 interconnecting rooms.
+There are also 4 interconnecting rooms

 - Baby cots